 Direct access is the access to all domestic letter-post services that a designated operator offers to other designated operators that send mail to its country, on conditions identical to those proposed to its national customers (rates, payment procedures, pre-sorting, customs requirements, etc.).
 Direct access is mandatory for countries in the terminal dues target system, but optional for new target-system countries and countries in the transitional system.

-Calculation tools have been developed to assist designated operators in calculating their terminal dues in the period of the Istanbul Acts (2018–2021).
+Calculation tools have been developed to assist designated operators in calculating their terminal dues in the period of the Abidjan Acts (2022-2025).